|

 overland into Helena from either the head of navigation on the

-Missouri River at Fort Benton, 130 miles to the north, or along
+Missouri River at Fort Benton, 130 miles to the north, or, beginning in 1869, along

-the Montana Trail from Corinne, Utah, some 400 miles to the
+the Montana Trail from the Union Pacific Railway at Corinne, Utah, 400 miles to the

 south.
 It could take months to replace needed materials after